BitCANN/bitcann-contracts/README.md

 | 2 | [DomainNFT](#domainnfts) External Auth NFT | [DomainNFT](#domainnfts) External Auth NFT back to the Domain Contract |
 | 3 | [AuctionNFT](#auctionnft) | Reward output |

 > **Important**: Applications must verify the presence of External Auth NFT in the Domain Contract before creating a new auction.
-Failing to do so will result in the auction being invalidated and the user losing their funds.
+Failing to do so will result in the user losing their bid amount.

 #### AuctionConflictResolver